arpitasumologic/telegraf_test/README.md

 # telegraf_test

-Docker need to be installed and in running to execute the utiliy.
+Docker need to be installed and in running state to execute the utiliy.
 For installtion and configuration of the docker please refer [link](https://docs.docker.com/get-docker/)

 Agent